Prashant-00-00/Metacrafters-JS_Proof/readme.md

-# Create an NFTs Collection
+# Create a NFTs Collection

 This code provides a simple system for managing a collection of NFTs.
 It allows you to mint new NFTs with various attributes, view existing NFTs in the collection, and get the total number of NFTs created.